Skip to content

 </Box>

-Other components that are built on top of Box, or use the same prop-mapping logic to allow you to pick a foreground or background value also now have token support.
+Other components that are built on top of Box, or use the same props to allow you to pick a foreground or background value also have token support.
 These include:

 • Section